The Legend of Maula Jatt: Plot

-When Maakha returns home to plot his revenge, his sister Daaro is incensed upon hearing what he has to tell her.
-She berates him and moves to kill him; but before she can do so, Maakha jumps off a ledge, taking his own life.
-The Natt clan now try to avenge the humiliation that Maula Jatt has caused them.
-Meanwhile, Maula tries to convince the villagers to stand up against the cruelty they face, whilst the villagers insist that he has brought death upon them all in the form of the wrath of the Natt clan.

-When Noori Natt, immensely skilled in combat, gets out of jail, he tells the jailor that he has run out of competition and now wants a worthy opponent.
-He is soon made aware of Maula, who has become well-known for his fighting capabilities.

-Upon everyone’s request, Maula agrees to apologise to the Natt clan for the safety of the villagers.
-However, as soon as he leaves the village, Noori arrives in search of Maula.
-When confronted by Noori, Moodha, who is unaware of Noori's identity tells him that it was he who humiliated his brother.
-Noori upon hearing this, easily bests Moodha in combat and despite pleas from Moodha's mother, kills him.
-Maula returns and finds Moodha dead.
-He then swears to kill Noori.
-Maula arrives at Natt’s haveli to challenge him in combat, but is ambushed and captured by Jeeva Natt.
+Maakha returns home to plot his revenge, but Daaro is enraged by his humiliation.
+She berates him and moves to kill him, but before she can do so, Maakha jumps from a ledge and dies.
+The Natt clan seeks to avenge the humiliation Maula has caused them.
+Meanwhile, Maula tries to convince the villagers to stand up against the cruelty they face, while the villagers accuse him of bringing the Natt clan's wrath upon them.
+Noori is released from prison and tells the jailor that he has run out of competition and wants a worthy opponent.
+He soon learns of Maula, who has become known for his fighting ability.
+At the villagers' request, Maula agrees to go to the Natt haveli and apologise for humiliating Maakha, hoping this will spare the village from further violence.
+However, after he leaves the village, Noori arrives in search of him.
+Mooda, unaware of Noori's identity, claims responsibility for humiliating Maakha.
+Noori defeats Mooda in combat and kills him despite Daani's pleas.
+Maula returns and finds Mooda dead, then swears to kill Noori.

+Maula goes to the Natt haveli to challenge Noori but is ambushed and captured by Jeeva.
 Noori accuses his father of taking away his competition and kills him.
-Noori then declares Daaro as the leader of the clan, but she is betrayed and killed by her own clan who then frame Maula for killing her.
-When Noori finds out about the death of his sister, he burns down Maula’s village and captures everyone.
-Maula arrives at the village and fights Noori.
-At the end Noori is killed and Maula is declared the hero of the village.
+He then declares Daaro the leader of the clan, but she is betrayed and killed by her own clan, who frame Maula for her death.
+When Noori learns of his sister's death, he burns Maula's village and captures the villagers.
+Maula returns to the village and fights Noori.
+In the final fight, Maula kills Noori and is hailed as the village's hero.